Linuxweb/Error-Log-Manager/README.md

 You should now see that the plugin has been installed, and is available under "Plugins".

 ## Uninstall
-To uninstall this plugin, simply use the command `/usr/src/errorlogmanager && ./uninstall.sh`.
+To uninstall this plugin, simply use the command `cd /usr/src/errorlogmanager && ./uninstall.sh`.
 This will delete the compressed file as well as the installed plugin.

 ---